 The number of babies and children being brought to GP surgeries for their routine immunisations has significantly fallen in the past few months.
 And that’s worrying me.

-During lockdown, when everyone was staying at home, there was probably less likelihood of you or your children getting any infectious diseases.
-But now, with so many restrictions easing and children returning to school and nursery, that’s no longer the case.
+During the spring/early summer lockdown, when everyone was staying at home, there was probably less likelihood of you or your children getting any infectious diseases.
+But now, with children back at school and nursery, that’s no longer the case.

 And then of course, there are some infections which your child can get that aren’t spread by person to person contact, such as tetanus.